 Ensure that in primary care all providers are supported in the accurate diagnosis of UTIs by putting in place support for effective systems.

-- Taking a urine example – Guidance on how to take a urine sample (provided by NHS Norfolk and Waveney CCG).
+- Taking a urine example – Guidance on how to take a urine sample (provided by Norfolk and Waveney ICS).

-- Suspected UTI patient questionnaire – Suspected UTI patient questionnaire (provided by NHS Norfolk and Waveney CCG).
+- Suspected UTI patient questionnaire – Suspected UTI patient questionnaire (provided by Norfolk and Waveney ICS).

-Primary care triage UTI form – Primary care triage UTI form for patients presenting with UTI symptoms (provided by NHS Norfolk and Waveney CCG).
+Primary care triage UTI form – Primary care triage UTI form for patients presenting with UTI symptoms (provided by Norfolk and Waveney ICS).

-- Taking a mid-stream urine sample – Taking a mid-stream urine sample guidance (provided by NHS Norfolk and Waveney CCG).
+- Taking a mid-stream urine sample – Taking a mid-stream urine sample guidance (provided by Norfolk and Waveney ICS).

 Action: review management